Docs

 Argument Validation

 Most shortcodes support multiple arguments to configure their behavior and to refine their appearance.
 These shortcodes share many of these arguments with an underlying partial.
-Hinode uses a standardized approach to validate these arguments.
+Hinode uses a standardized approach to validate and initialize these arguments.
 All arguments are formally defined in a separate data structure file.
 Hinode uses the YAML format by default, although several formats are supported.
-The partial utilities/IsInvalidArgs.html (provided by the Mod-Utils Module ) then uses this specification to validate all arguments.
-Refer to the documentation to review the Supported Data Format.
+The partial utilities/InitArgs.html (provided by the Mod-Utils Module ) then uses this specification to validate all arguments.

 Let’s consider the following example.
 The Toast shortcode displays a dismissable message in the bottom-right corner of the screen.
 We can trigger it by assigning its unique identifier to a button.